Powerlearnproject/se-day1-assignment-Purple02876/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is a process of designing and optimizing text prompts to elicit specific, accurate and informative responces from artifcial intelligence models

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.